MariaApolo/bimodal_music_dataset/README.md

 * cover art files in .jpg image format
 * metadata file in .xlsx metadata format (Spotify id, Song name, Song artist, Song album, Genre)

+If you use this dataset, please cite the following reference:

+Apolo, M., Mendoza, M. Bimodal style transference from musical composition to image using deep generative models, In proceedings of the 25TH INTERNATIONAL CONFERENCE ON HUMAN-COMPUTER INTERACTION, Copenhagen, Denmark, 23-28 July 2023.